callisto-lang/calvm/docs/instructions.md

 	- Word = 32 bits
 - The first 64 instructions are reserved for simple CPU instructions that are always present.
 The last 64 instructions are reserved for extension instructions.
+- Parameters for instructions are always 32-bit, with the following exceptions:
+	- For `WRB`, the first parameter is 8 bits
+	- For `WRH`, the first parameter is 16 bits

 # Instructions
 The `Does` section is pseudocode.
 Parameters are letters in alphabetical order.
 For example,